TRIBUNALS OF INQUIRY (EVIDENCE)

 was a picture taken, a group picture outside.

-you next became directly involved with
+I think you next became directly involved with

 He contacted you again? - He contacted me just

-asking me obviously -- he was saying he was actually thinking about
+asking me obviously - he was saying he was actually thinking about

 and round about the Glasgow area.